 The research that’s being done today by Dr Elliott—and by all of our incredible scientists—will improve the health of all Australians.

 As a nation, it’s important we continue to recognise the value of research and the value of our researchers.
-The Turnbull Government will continue to fund and support medical research and technology to not only ensure that our first class researchers remain here in Australia, but so that we can continue to function and prosper as a world leader in health innovation.
+The Australian Government will continue to fund and support medical research and technology to not only ensure that our first class researchers remain here in Australia, but so that we can continue to function and prosper as a world leader in health innovation.

 Since 2000 and based on independent expert review, the Commonwealth Health Minister’s Award for Excellence in Health and Medical Research is awarded to the top-ranked NHMRC Career Development Fellowship recipient.
 Career Development Fellowships are highly competitive four-year fellowships that support the most outstanding early- to mid-career health and medical researchers.